Azure/azureml-examples/sdk/python/jobs/migration/aml-command-job-to-foundry/docs/AML_COMMAND_JOB_MIGRATION.md

 ## Coverage tiers

-The formal live parity fixture proves all core features together, while the component matrix reruns them as isolated migrations so one failed primitive has a specific test identity.
-Together they cover a single-node command job with code, all four primitive inputs, URI file/folder data, MLTable bytes, a custom model, static and templated environment variables, timeout/shared memory, and URI file/folder, MLTable, plus custom-model outputs.
-Upload and zero-copy Dataset V3 input paths both have dedicated component cases.
-The matrix also defines isolated cases for metadata, Standard/High scheduling, four interactive service types, and single-process MPI.
-A case counts as live evidence only after it completes against configured AML and Foundry resources; collection alone is not evidence.
+The `exercise` and `qualify-release` commands are operator-invoked live workflows, not pytest tests.
+Their rich fixture covers a single-node command job with code, primitive and asset inputs, static and templated environment variables, timeout/shared memory, and data/model outputs.
+A retained report counts as live evidence only after the workflow completes against configured AML and Foundry resources; command availability or offline collection is not evidence.
+No component-by-component live matrix ships with this sample.

 The following are translated and unit-tested but still need migration-specific live parity tests: multi-node MPI, PyTorch/TensorFlow/Ray distributions,